-Perhaps—like me—you’ve felt a tad bit uncomfortable when reading New Testament scriptures like these, “Ye are bought with a price” (1 Cor.
-6:20) and “Ye are not your own” (1 Cor.
+Perhaps—like me—you’ve felt a bit uncomfortable when reading New Testament scriptures like these, “You are bought with a price” (1 Cor.
+6:20) and “You are not your own” (1 Cor.
 6:19).

 Nevertheless, I’m writing this article because of the ironically liberating impact this truth has had on me:

 Christ already owns us.
 He has already purchased every one of us, whether we know it or not.

 It all makes perfect, beautiful sense in the end.
 I first understood this truth about five years ago.
 Like yeast in a very slow-rising dough, it has swelled within me all these years.
 This knowledge has blessed me in surprising ways.
 I believe it can do the same for you.

 I’m not intending to antagonize or frighten anyone.
 This is a positive, scripturally accurate, applicable message.

 We can have many relationships to Christ.
 However, in this statement to His apostles on the night before He was crucified, Jesus Himself chose to focus on the concept of slaves and masters:

 No longer do I call you servants, for a servant does not know what his master is doing; but I have called you friends, for all things that I heard from My Father I have made known to you.
 (John 15:15, NKJV)